hashimaawan/aws-learning-journey/7_AWS-CFT/README.md

 **AWS CloudFormation** is an Infrastructure as Code (IaC) tool that lets you define AWS resources in **YAML or JSON** templates.
 You can create, update, and delete entire environments using a single template.

+CFT act as a middleware between user and cloud and it supports Json, yaml template and is for AWS cloud only.
+It converts declerative and versioned template to Api call that AWS compatible.
 ---

 ## ✅ Prerequisites